hack3rs.ca network-security

 triage-questions

-• ?Was the action expected for the user's role, shift, and approved work?
+• ?Was this action expected for the user's role, shift, and current approved work — or does it deviate from what their job actually requires?

-• ?Is there a valid change ticket or business justification for the privileged action?
+• ?Is there an approved change ticket or documented business justification for this privileged action?

-• ?What specific data, systems, or controls were touched, and what was the impact?
+• ?What specific data, systems, or controls were touched, and what is the realistic impact?

 defender-actions.checklist